 3 ways to show gratitude

-1. Volunteer for organizations that resonate with you
+1. Volunteer for organizations that are meaningful to you

-The last five years I have focussed much of my volunteer time and effort on organizations that focus on youth.
+For many years I focussed much of my volunteer time and effort on organizations that focus on youth.
 Junior Achievement, Boys & Girls Clubs Big Brothers Big Sisters (BGCBigs), and Youth Empowerment and Support Services (YESS), to name a few.
-My role in each of these has been very different but they all center around the idea that investing time and effort in youth is an investment in the future.
+My role in each of these was very different but they all centred around the idea that investing time and effort in youth is an investment in the future.

 Volunteerism is an act of gratitude because it is a recognition of privilege, the overcoming of our own challenges, and our ability to help others.